In other research, a stitch in time saves only six or seven.

 ESEARCHERS AT THE National Institutes of Health have just completed a five-year study to test the long-held hypothesis that "all work and no play makes Jack a dull boy."

-Instead researchers discovered that if Jack participated in exclusively work activities for the entire day, the likelihood of his choosing work the next day increased at a predictable rate.
+Lead scientist for the study, Dr. Janet Cullen, said her team discovered that "if Jack participated in exclusively work activities for the entire day," the likelihood of his choosing work the next day increased at a predictable rate.

 Conversely, all play and no work did not turn out to make Jack an exciting boy, but instead a rather lazy and hedonistic one.